pdxwebdev/yadacoin/docs/docs/config_json.md

-    "max_inbound": 10,      # max number of allowed incoming websocket connections "max_outbound": 10,     # max (and target) number of perrs to try to connect to "max_miners": 100,      # max allowed miners (set to -1 to deactivate pool) "polling": 30,          # New node do not need polling anymore.
+    "max_inbound": 10,      # max number of allowed incoming websocket connections "max_outbound": 10,     # max (and target) number of perrs to try to connect to "max_miners": 100,      # max allowed miners (set to -1 to deactivate pool) "polling": 0,          # New node do not need polling anymore.
 You can set 0 to deactivate polling,
-                            # or set a value high enough (in seconds) not to generate too much load.
+                            # or set a value high enough (in seconds, like 60) not to generate too much load.
                             # Should be 0 once a few new nodes are up.

     # Debug / dev params

-    "post_peer": false,     # If false, will not post your ip to the central API (no more needed)
+    "post_peer": false,     # If false, will not post your ip to the central API (no more needed) "extended_status": false,     # If true, will display full list of known peers and in/out connections.

     # You can optionally specify a list of seed nodes to use.
 If none is given, node will use the central API as seed.